|Dates / Deadlines:|

 This depends on you.
 We encourage students to not travel every weekend, but to really engage their host city in meaningful ways during their semester abroad.
 An estimate of personal expenses is included on the budget sheet, but it really depends on you and your spending habits.

-Yes, since there is no board plan at UEA, you will receive a food allowance calculated on the basis of £60 per week for food.
+Yes, since there is no board plan at UEA, you will receive a food allowance for food.
+You will also receive a food stipend during your time in London.
 Your residence hall will contain a kitchen and you will receive a small stipend to assist with setting up the kitchen in the flat.
 There is a well-stocked convenience store on campus and several grocery stores a short bus ride away.
 You will also receive a bus pass in Norwich.

 If you have an ATM card that draws on a U.S. checking account in your name (NOT a savings account) and shows a CIRRUS symbol, you should be able access it throughout Europe.
+You should talk with your bank about your travel plans and to make sure you can use your ATM card while studying abroad.
 It’s not necessary to open up a British bank account, but some students find it helpful, particularly if they are working in Norwich.
 These accounts are normally free to set-up and make withdrawing money around England, and often, Europe, much easier, since debit cards drawing on these accounts can be used almost everywhere.
 Currency can be exchanged at a low interest rate at the Campus Post Office.

 Students with a full student visa are permitted to volunteer and/or work for pay but there may be restrictions on the number of hours per week you may work.
 Students on a student-visitor visa are not permitted to do either.
 You will first need a Temporary National Insurance Number, which can be acquired through the International Students Office.
 On-campus employment is limited; however, there are many cafés, shops, and pubs that generally employ students off-campus and in the city.
 If you are interested, discuss this in further detail with the Resident Director.